dbabbs/hls-xyz-twilio-chatbot/index.md

 Now that our skeleton is complete, we can start writing some logic to send messages with the Twilio Programmable SMS API.

+Once Twilio is configured correctly, the following code will enable our bot to reply with 'Hello, there!' anytime you text the Twilio phone number.

 We'll want to configure our server to reply to messages sent to our Twilio phone number.
+In the `server.js` file, add the following code:

 ```javascript
 app.post('/sms', (req, res) => {